Khyvvr/cis580-proj1/MonoGameWindowsStarter/Readme.txt

 ﻿
-THIS IS A 2 player game!!!!!
+Welcome to Triple Threat Air Hockey Simulator!

-This game is a cross between classic pong and air hockey.
+This is a 2 player game that simulates a cross between air hockey and classic pong.

-The goal of the game is to score 3 points before your opponent.
-To score, the puck must reach your opponent's net displayed by a black box.
+The goal of this game is to score 3 points before your opponent.
+To score, the puck must reach the opponent's net which will be moving vertically (up and down) behind their paddles.

+Controls:
+Blue team
+	- W: up
+	- S: down
+	- Esc: Exit Game

+Red Team
+	- I: up
+	- K: down
+	- Esc: Exit Game

-A helpful hint to play this game is also that as the puck collides with a player's paddle(s) the puck's speed and direction change randomly to simulate the way an air hockey puck moves on an air hockey table.
+Note to keep the game fun and interesting the puck's speed fluxuates randomly after being hit by a paddle.
+This is to simulate the randomly affecting friction from an air hockey table.

-Note for grading purposes: for some reason the collision between the puck and paddles seem to only work every so often on the left side (red) whereas the right side works just fine(blue)
-	- will look into fixing but need to turn in before midnight.
+Furthermore, the nets will also spawn with a different speed every time the game is started to agian keep things fun and interesting (sometimes they may not move at all, although this is very rare).